-To book James Kynge (Hong Kong) please contact a JLA agent.
+To book James Kynge (Hong Kong) please contact your JLA Agent.

 With two decades’ experience in the region, James has witnessed China’s transition first hand and seen its influence on exports, brands and treasury bonds.
 The author of China Shakes The World uncovers the stories as they unfold – from overcapacity to capital outflows and a falling renminbi.
 He believes it’s part of the transformation into a consumer-led economy.
 He also examines the country’s expansion along a ‘New Silk Road’ and the slow but steady integration between Chinese and global financial markets.